 Unicode vs. ANSI

-A few EXE and DLL files are included to become handy.
+A set of useful EXE and DLL files are included.
 All precompiled with /MT and in both x86 and x64.

 Simple MessageBox that displays information about the executed file.
 Especially the IL indicator is helpful when testing privilege escalation exploits.

-A DLL, equal to PayloadExe.exe.
-Instead of displaying a MessageBox, the result is stored into the registry, where it can be later retrieved.
-An entry to "HKCU\Software\__PAYLOAD_DLL" is made each time the DLL was loaded.
+A DLL, equivalent to PayloadExe.exe.
+Instead of displaying a MessageBox, the result is stored in the registry.
+The key "HKCU\Software\__PAYLOAD_DLL" has a subkey for each successful DLL load.
 Additionally, write access to "HKLM\Software\__PAYLOAD_DLL" is attempted.

-Simple injector.
-Arguments are Process ID and path to a DLL.
+Simple injector with 2 arguments: Process ID and path to a DLL.

 Inject.exe 1234 "C:\MyPayload.dll"